 Step by step the protection against alpine natural hazards became the responsibility of federal institutions.
 The threatening deforestation of Austria’s mountain regions that resulted from the exploitation of protective forests for mining and industrial purposes required the intervention of the public authorities.
 Forests that protected settlement areas against mudflows and avalanches were then declared protective forests by official notice and utilisation was put under state supervision.

 In the 20th century a comprehensive system of natural hazard management developed gradually in Austria which includes all types of natural hazards and all fields of disaster prevention and disaster management.
-Through the close cooperation of many institutions - among them the Service of Torrent and Avalanche Control as a unit of the Federal Ministry of Agriculture, Regions and Tourism, the Forestry Services of the Provinces, the Federal Agency for Water Management (hydraulic engineering), the Central Institute of Meteorology and Geodynamics, local fire brigades and civil protection authorities - and the implementation of comprehensive protective measures a high degree of safety for human living areas has eventually been achieved.
+Through the close cooperation of many institutions - among them the Service of Torrent and Avalanche Control as a unit of the Federal Ministry of Agriculture, Forestry, Regions and Water Management, the Forestry Services of the Provinces, the Federal Agency for Water Management (hydraulic engineering), the Central Institute of Meteorology and Geodynamics, local fire brigades and civil protection authorities - and the implementation of comprehensive protective measures a high degree of safety for human living areas has eventually been achieved.